 In the very first instance I would listen to lots of psy trance music to try and understand what kick and bass style you like.
 If you enjoy one of the sub genres more than another or you plan to produce in one sub genre then it makes sense to try identify 3 or 4 tracks you love that have really great kick and bass to your ears in that sub genre as the styles differ.

-I personally enjoy a forwards moving, helicopter blade, horse galloping, hypnotic kick and bass where it is essentially one unit motoring along, this brings a smile to my face.
+I personally enjoy a forwards moving, helicopter blade, horse galloping, hypnotic kick, forward falling (advance) and bass where it is essentially one unit motoring along, this brings a smile to my face (It can also be awesome to get a groove that makes the track tempo appear faster than it can be with other KbBB – you will hear this phenomena as you tweak synth parameters.
+It is a great way to produce extra high energy.).
 I can sum it up in 3 words, my ideal psy trance kick and bass is a syncopated bubbling drone.
 To myself a psy trance kick and bass can in some tracks have somewhat of a parallel to a tampura (tambura) in traditional Indian music, as a bass drone.
-Whilst it is fundamentally simple in structure for me it needs to produce a hypnotic effect, a drone, a good groove and drive the track forwards at the same time.
+Whilst it is fundamentally simple in structure for me it needs to produce a hypnotic effect, a drone, a good groove, extend the kick drum (in the lows) and drive the track forwards at the same time.
 So it is much more difficult to realize than first imagined.
 I love kick and bass that tests the edge of human timing perception.
 Super tight timing, a saw wave that no longer sounds like a saw wave so it blends with the kick to produce a single forwards moving lazer pulsation.
 This simple but precise combination adds up to a sum greater than its parts.
 My own preference is that the timing should ideally be so tight that your ears and brain can slide gently between a variety of grooves in that same kick and bass combo ! (also being modulated slightly by other sounds and their interaction with the kick and bass. i.e. pads/delays/long decay sound effects.)

 If you prefer Full-On, progressive, forest, dark psy or Hi-Tech then choose something in that sub genre where the kick and bass rocks your world.